-Last week, we introduced you to Sam, Ikra, Tina and Isabelle – members of the Sounding Board who steer and shape the growth of the UK-wide community for estranged and care experienced students, including the online social network.
+Last week, we introduced you to Sam, Ikra, Tina and Isabelle – members of the Sounding Board who steer and shape the growth of All of Us the UK-wide community for estranged and care experienced students, including the online social network.

 This week we meet Artie, Nyomi, Sam, Shaunna, and Tony, hear why the community is important to them and what they are doing to ensure recognition of and support for estranged and care experienced young people in wider society.